 Taking the relative de Rham complex for the projection $p: A\times E(A) \rightarrow E(A)$, we define the Fourier-Mukai transform on the derived category of Rees modules as in loc.~cit.~by

-Notice however that we work analytically because we are ultimately interested in twistor modules.
-For $\scrM \in \Mhol(\scrR_A^{\, an})$ the existence of a good filtration over the preimage of each sufficiently small open subset of the affine line implies that the complex $\FM(\scrM)$ has coherent cohomology sheaves.
-In particular, we obtain a functor
+By definition any holonomic module $\scrM \in \Mhol(\scrR_A^{\, an})$ is {\em good} in the sense of~\cite[\S 1.1.c]{Sabbah_Polarizable} and hence admits good filtrations over the preimage of each sufficiently small open subset of the affine line.
+It follows that the complex $\FM(\scrM)$ has coherent cohomology sheaves.
+So we obtain a functor

 on the category $\rmD_A$ of pure twistor complexes of weight zero from section~\ref{sec:laumonformula}.